compbiozurich/UZH-BIO392/course-results/2022/Michelle-Gull/2022-09-28/paper_exercise_day_06_notes.md

 <br>

 ### 7. By your intuition, which kind of genes are more variable between protein-coding genes and non-coding genes?
 How about their findings in this paper?
-(Functional impact of CNV)
->
+> By my intution non-coding genes are more variable.
+They found that the exons of non-coding genes had the highest proportion of copy number variable sequence, which is higher than the exons of protein-coding genes.

 <br>